Skip to content

 Detection Conditions:

 Phase Indication: Markup phase beginning detected.
-Signals potential transition from accumulation into bullish momentum.
+Indicates potential transition from accumulation into bullish momentum.

 Example: After TD at $85, IGN appears at $87 β†’ Markup phase identified.